Germany, Philippines eye closer defense ties in Indo-Pacific – DW – 08/26/2024

 During the visit, both defense leaders expressed a shared commitment to strengthening military cooperation between their countries.

-The defense pact is anticipated to encompass joint training exercises, the sale of advanced weaponry and enhanced security information sharing.
+The defense pact is anticipated to encompass joint training exercises, the sale of advanced weaponry and enhanced security-related information sharing.

 Moreover, the collaboration is likely to extend to the transfer of military technology, which the Philippines urgently requires to modernize its air force and navy amid growing regional security challenges.